beevik/go6502/README.md

 By typing `step in`, you told the emulated CPU to execute the `LDX #$EE` instruction at address `1000`.
-This advanced the program counter to `1002`, loaded the value `EE` into the X register, and advanced the CPU cycle counter by 2 cycles.
+This advanced the program counter to `1002`, loaded the value `EE` into the X register, and increased the CPU cycle counter by 2 cycles.

-Each time go6502 advances the program counter interactively, it disassembles the instruction to be executed next (i.e., the instruction at the current program counter address).
+Each time go6502 advances the program counter interactively, it disassembles the instruction to be executed next.
 It also displays the current values of the CPU registers and cycle counter.

-Many go6502 commands have aliases.
-The alias for the `step in` command is `si`.
-Now, type `si 4` to step into the next 4 instructions:
+The shortcut for the `step in` command is `si`.
+Let's type `si 4` to step the CPU by 4 instructions:

 ```
 1002-   A9 05       LDA   #$05      A=00 X=EE Y=00 PS=[N-----] SP=FF PC=1002 C=2